Skip to main content

 Let’s face it — it’s not just about breastmilk.
 Returning to work and being apart from your baby can be more emotionally difficult than you anticipate.

 If you know others who have done this before, talk to them about how they felt and what they did to cope.
 It can help just sharing how you feel and knowing that someone else has been through the same thing.
+Employees can also access three free counseling sessions through the WA Employee Assistance Program (EAP) before returning to work, which can help with the transition.

 Research work accommodations

 Hours and reservation systems vary, so determine which lactation station is most convenient before you head back to work.
+You can find a list of the various spaces and reservation options here.

 You should also talk with your supervisor about scheduling times to pump during the workday.
 If you have additional questions about lactation breaks, check with your HR consultant.